Nik35/FastAPIStructure/README.md

 **Automatic Database Migrations:**

 The Docker setup now automatically initializes Alembic (if not already present) and applies all database migrations before starting the app, worker, or consumer.
+Alembic migrations are now located in `app/models/migrations/` for consistency.
 This is handled by the `deployment/entrypoint.sh` script, so you do not need to run Alembic commands manually.

 **Steps:**